nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 Dynamic Groups can be created through the UI under _Organization > Dynamic Groups_ and clicking the "Add" button, or through the REST API.

-Each Dynamic Group must have a human-readable **Name** string, e.g. `devices-site-ams01`.
+Each Dynamic Group must have a human-readable **Name** string, e.g. `devices-location-ams01`.
 You must select a **Content Type** for the group that determines the kind of objects that can be members of the group and the corresponding filtering parameters available.
-Finally, you may also assign an optional human-friendly **Description** (e.g. "Devices in site AMS01").
+Finally, you may also assign an optional human-friendly **Description** (e.g. "Devices in location AMS01").

 Once a new Dynamic Group is created, the group can be configured by clicking the "Edit" button to specify **Filter Fields** or **Child Groups** to use to narrow down the group's member objects.
 More on this below.